Incorporating literary devices into lessons? Try these ten poems to teach figurative language.

 Sara Teasdale: “There Will Come Soft Rains,” assonance.

 This poem is in Bradbury’s short story, but teach it with any story about war.
 Teasdale was an American writer, and her work fits nicely into an American literature curriculum.
 Teasdale uses assonance, but students will recognize other elements as well.
+The figurative language in poetry of Teasdale is plenty.

 Lord Tennyson: “Morte d’Arthur,” onomatopoeia